Blue card system statistics

 Paper forms can take longer to process because they need manual entry and are affected by peak processing periods.

-There are a number of factors that can impact our processing times, some of which are out of our control.
+There are a number of factors that can impact our processing times, some of which are outside our control.

 Monitoring